kubevirt/kubevirt.github.io/_posts/2020-01-07-OKD-web-console-install.md

 kube-dns             ClusterIP   10.96.0.10     <none>        53/UDP,53/TCP,9153/TCP   20d
 ```

-Next we can connect to the nodeport we defined in the service object and check that the OKD web console is up and running version 4.2.
+Next, a connection to the `nodeport` defined in the service object can be established and it can be checked that the OKD web console is up and running version 4.2.

 <img src="/assets/2020-01-07-OKD-web-console-install/okd-pod-4.2.resized.png" alt="OKD 4.2">

-Verify that we can see and manage VirtualMachines that are running inside our native Kubernetes cluster.
+It can be verified that it is possible to see and manage `VirtualMachines` running inside of the native Kubernetes cluster.

 <img src="/assets/2020-01-07-OKD-web-console-install/okd-console-vm.resized.png" alt="OKD vmr">

 ### Upgrade OKD web console

-The upgrade process is really easy, we just need to check the versions available in the Openshift console image repository and modify the deployment object to run the desired version of the OKD web console.
+The upgrade process is really easy.
+All available image versions of the OpenShift console can be consulted in the [official OpenShift image repository](https://quay.io/repository/openshift/origin-console?tab=tags).
+Then, the deployment object must be modified accordingly to run the desired version of the OKD web console

 <img src="/assets/2020-01-07-OKD-web-console-install/quay-okd-repo.resized.png" alt="OKD vmr">

-In this case we are going to update and take a look at the newest version which is 4.5.0/4.5.
-Note that this is not linked with the latest tag, actually `latest` tag it is the same as version `4.4`.
-Upgrading is just modifying the image value to the new container image: `quay.io/openshift/origin-console:4.5` and save
+In this case, the update will be to the newest version, which is 4.5.0/4.5.
+Note that this is not linked with the latest tag, actually `latest` tag is the same as version `4.4`.
+Upgrading process only involves updating the image value to the desired container image: `quay.io/openshift/origin-console:4.5` and save.

 ```yaml
 apiVersion: apps/v1